t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 * Enterprise and campus solutions often interpret edge computing as an "edge cloud", that is, a smaller data center directly connected to the local network (often referred to as "on-premise").
 * The automation industry defines the edge as the connection point between IT from OT (Operational Technology).
 Hence, here edge computing sometimes referres to applying IT solutions to OT problems such as analytics, more flexible user interfaces, or simply having more compute power than an automation controller.

-It is clear that the combination of these models leads to a multi-tier edge computing solution as mentioned above.

 ## Example of IoT Edge Computing Use Cases

 IoT edge computing can be used in home, industry, grid, healthcare, city, transportation, agriculture, and/or education scenarios.